-Do share the number one rule for investments: they go down as well as up, and if you can't afford to lose money, don't invest it.
+Do share the number one rule for investments: they go down as well as up, and if you can't afford to lose money, don't invest it, because it is possible to lose everything you put in.
 Talk about how risky different types of investment seem to them, so they can know that some investments are much riskier than others.